amazon-archives/amazon-kinesis-connectors/README.md

 ### kinesis.connectors.redshift

-+ **RedshiftTransformer**: Implement the toDelimtedString method to output a delimited-string representation of your data model.
++ **RedshiftTransformer**: Implement the toDelimitedString method to output a delimited-string representation of your data model.
 The string must be compatible with an [Amazon Redshift COPY command](http://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html#r_COPY-copy-from-amazon-s3-synopsis).
 + For more information about Amazon Redshift copy operations and manifests, see [COPY](http://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html#r_COPY-copy-from-amazon-s3-synopsis) and [Using a manifest to specify data files](http://docs.aws.amazon.com/redshift/latest/dg/loading-data-files-using-manifest.html) in the Amazon Redshift Developer Guide.

 ### kinesis.connectors.s3